openaps/docs/docs/Using-openaps-Tools/using.md

 The `-h` argument is your friend.
 If you ever forget what command does, what arguments it requires, or what options it has, `-h` should be your first resource.

 Go ahead and try some more pump uses to see what they do.
+Note that some of the commands require additional inputs; these are detailed in the specific help files.

 ### Check that you can communicate with your Dexcom receiver